Making Tax Digital for Income Tax: What You Need to Know

 Key Takeaways

-- You must use HMRC-compatible digital accounting software to maintain records
+- You must use HMRC-compatible digital accounting software, such as QuickBooks, to maintain records

-- Quarterly updates must be submitted within one month of each quarter end
+- Quarterly updates must be submitted by the 7th of the month following each quarter end